Find Trade Colleges

 Pocatello, ID

 Our analysis found Idaho State University to be the most popular school for allied health professions students who want to pursue a associate degree in Idaho.
-ISU is a large public school located in the small city of Pocatello.
+ISU is a large public school located in the city of Pocatello.

 About 48% of the students majoring in allied health at the school are women while 52% are male.